 On low speed, beat in the eggs one at a time, then the yolk.

 Stir in Baileys and sour cream until just blended — don’t overmix.
+Then pour filling into the pre-baked crust.

 Bake at 400°F for 10 minutes, then reduce heat to 225°F and bake for 35 minutes more.

-Heat cream in a small saucepan over medium until just simmering.
+To make the ganache topping, heat cream in a small saucepan over medium until just simmering.

 Remove from heat, add chopped chocolate, and let sit for 2–3 minutes.
+Stir until smooth.
+Add Baileys and a pinch of salt.
+Stir again.

 Cool for 10–15 minutes until slightly thickened but still pourable.
+Pour ganache over the fully chilled cheesecake.
+Pour ganache over the fully chilled cheesecake.

 Use an offset spatula or spoon to gently spread it to the edges.
+Chill for 15 - 30 minutes to set the ganache before slicing.

 Notes